 b.
 If you receive an error when trying to connect to the server similar to the image below you will need to ensure that your hardware and operating system are up to requirement.

 The connection to the new server infrastructure requires TLS 1.2 to be support on the device you use.
-Find out more about TLS, what it is and how to check your devices here.
+Find out more about TLS here, this will explain what it is and show you how to check your devices.

 2. Accessing your local drives